The convex hull of random points on the boundary of a simple polytope: Introduction and statement of results

 This sheds some light on the geometry of $P_N$.
 The number of those facets of the random polytope that are not contained in the boundary of $P$ are already of the same order as all facets that have one vertex in one facet of $P$ and all the others in another one.
-In fact it follows from our proof that the main contribution comes from those facets of $P_N$ whose vertices are on \emph{precisely two facets} of $P$.
+In fact it follows from our proof that for simple polytopes the main contribution comes from those facets of $P_N$ whose vertices are on \emph{precisely two facets} of $P$.
+We refer to the end of Section \ref{ssec:mainterm} for the details.

 Surprisingly this is no longer true for the expectation of the volume difference.
 Here the main contribution comes from \emph{all facets} of $P_N$.
 And -- to our big surprise -- the volume difference contains no logarithmic factor.
 This is in sharp contrast to the results for random points inside convex sets and shows that the phenomenon mentioned above does not hold for more general random polytopes. \begin{theorem} For the expected volume difference between a simple polytope $P \subset \R^n$ and the random polytope $P_N$ with vertices chosen from the boundary of $P$, we have